The non-perturbative sides of the Kardar-Parisi-Zhang equation: The Inviscid Burgers fixed point

 Fig.~\ref{fig:CGLE}(b) displays the half decay time $\tau$ for different amplitude $\sigma$ of a microscopic Gaussian and delta-correlated noise $\eta$ added to the deterministic equation~\eqref{eq:CGLE_c1c2}.
-At small momenta $k$, one observes a crossover from the EW to the KPZ scaling as the noise is increased, which is expected here since the system size is relatively small.
+At small momenta $k$, one observes a crossover from the EW scaling (which is expected for not large enough system sizes) to the KPZ scaling as the noise is increased (yielding a larger effective non-linearity).
 At even higher noise, the system enters a defect dominated phase, which leads to a saturation of the decay time.
 However, remarkably, the large-momentum regime exhibits the IB scaling $z=1$, and this in a very robust manner, independently of the small-momentum behaviour.
 This shows that the IB universality intrinsically emerges in the CLG and KS equations, and thus appears in broader contexts than the KPZ equation.
-This opens exciting perspectives, to further explore the consequences of this finding on the phenomenology of the CGL and KS equations.
+This opens exciting perspectives, to further explore the consequences of this finding within the CGL or KS equations.